 Table 8.1 shows the results for the choice of loan amount $(\ln(L{i,t}))$ and default $(D{i,t})$.
 It is worth noting that the expected income $(\ln(\bar{P}{i,t-4}))$, unemployment risk $(\bar{u}{i,t-4})$ and wage volatility $(\bar{\sigma}{i,t-4})$ that affect the loan amount decision have a lag of 4 quarters, while the variables affecting default correspond to the current period t.
-Basically, income, unemployment rates, wage volatility, households with more members, and debt motivations (especially, the motive of Pay previous debts) are positively related to loan amounts.
-Education is negatively related to loan amount, which may denote a tendency of highly educated households to better manage their finances over time and resort less to expensive consumer debt (Table 2 showed that interest rates for consumer loans are high in Chile).
-Also, the estimates show that households with strong unobservable tastes for either Bank plus Retail and Other Debts are more likely to also have a taste for higher loan amounts.
+Basically, income, unemployment rates, wage volatility, households with more members, and loan motivations of "Pay previous debts" and "Health" are positively related to loan amounts.
+Education is negatively related to loan amounts, which may denote a tendency of highly educated households to better manage their finances over time and resort less to expensive consumer debt (Table 2 showed that interest rates for consumer loans are high in Chile).
+Also, the estimates show that households with strong unobservable tastes for Bank loans, Bank plus Retail and Union Debts are more likely to have higher loan amounts.

-The propensity to default is positively related to high levels of consumer debt relative to annual income $(RDI{i,t})$, higher debt service $(RDSI{i,t})$, unemployment risk, wage volatility, households with more members, and to loan motivations (especially, the Health needs).
-In the year 2010 there was a substantially lower rate of default, even after accounting for the other factors in the model, which could have been due to more selective credit supply policies in the early aftermath of the financial crisis.
+The propensity to default is positively related to high levels of consumer debt relative to annual income $(RDI{i,t})$, higher debt service $(RDSI{i,t})$, unemployment risk, wage volatility, households with more members, and to loan motivations of "Pay previous debts" and "Health".
+In the year 2010 there was a substantially lower rate of default (3rd column of Table 8.1) and also higher loan amounts (2nd column of Table 8.1), even after accounting for the other factors in the model.
+This could have been due to the Chilean earthquake of 2010 and the economic expansion that followed the efforts of reconstruction in the country.
 The choice of loan amount and default behavior are both quadratic in terms of age, first increasing with age and then falling.
-Default is negatively related to income, but it is not significantly affected by education, which seems to coincide with recent studies for the USA, which show that education, apart from math skills, has no significant impact on debt repayment behavior (Brown, van der Klaauw, Wen and Zafar, 2013).
-Default is also negatively related to households with a higher taste for Bank loans.
+Default is negatively related to income and to the "Purchase of Durables", but it is not significantly affected by education.
+Recent studies for the USA show that education, apart from math skills, has no significant impact on debt repayment behavior (Brown, van der Klaauw, Wen and Zafar, 2013), which is a result similar to our finding with Chilean data.
+Default is also negatively related to households with a higher taste for Bank loans and positively related with households with a propensity for "Banks plus Retail" and "No Access".
 This results justifies the behavior of Chilean banks in terms of giving preference to customers with a longer and more exclusive credit history in the banking system, since those are the households of lower risk.
 Credit history is also related to default in other countries as well (Gross and Souleles, 2002, Roszbach, 2004, Edelberg, 2006).
+In Chile some economists have suggested that the lack of public knowledge of retail loans by other lenders hurts the financial system (Alvarez, Cifuentes and Cowan, 2011), since banks are unable to account for loan applicants that have higher risk due to their retail loans.
+Our model finds that indeed borrowers with loans in both Banks and Retail have an unobservable higher risk of default, which confirms that a public database with information of all lenders could be a positive policy as suggested in the literature (Pagano and Jappelli, 1993).
+The positive effect of the unobserved factors related to "No Access" on the default probability can be seen as a confirmation that lender screening in the Chilean system works, since households with unobservable high risk have no access to debt.